Personal Finance For Side Hustles

 The gig economy allows us not only to derive our professional growth from one job, but from many, and extend ourselves into new fields.
 For new moms, people with disabilities, or those who just need a change in scenery to spice things up, having a side gig can be empowering and exciting.

 Depending on your financial or personal goals, there are always new croppings of side gigs you can take on.
 If your time allows, or your typical freelance work is experiencing a lull, try some new part-time jobs that allow you to branch out in new ways.
 The Uber-ization of the service economy has plenty of options you can’t knock until you try—dog walking with Wag, hosting an experience in your city with Airbnb Experiences, or the classics like tutoring and babysitting.
 If it’s winter time, many local retailers are also in high-demand for seasonal workers for the holiday season.
 What’s important is that you are mindful of your choices and finances.

 Do you have any tips for how to manage your money as someone with a side hustle?
 Comment below!

-Alice Zhang is a California-based writer thinking on the things shaping urban living, the modern woman’s experience, and living a conscious life of impact in light of a bigger world.
-A graduate of Northwestern University’s Medill School of Journalism, she recently spent a year abroad in Peru working with a microfinance project.
-You can follow her latest creative endeavors and musings at Mine Felicity or on Instagram at @alice.zhng.
+Alice is a California-grown writer thinking on the things shaping urban living, the modern woman, and living a conscious life of impact in light of a bigger world.
+A graduate of Northwestern University's j-school, she spent time abroad working with a microfinance project in Peru before transitioning into a 9-5 in the global development sector.
+When she's not daydreaming about opening a social impact coffee shop, you can find her traveling, plié-ing at the barre studio, or curled up with a good book.
+Follow her latest creative endeavors and musings at The Kind Citizen or on Instagram at @alice.zhng.